Write data to BigQuery from Google Analytics 4

 • Integrates seamlessly with other Google Cloud services such as Google Data Studio, Google Sheets, and Google Analytics, enabling a cohesive data ecosystem.

-How BigQuery works
+How the BigQuery data warehouse works

 BigQuery uses a distributed architecture, meaning it splits the data across many machines to process it in parallel, which speeds up the analysis significantly.

-To use BigQuery, you load your data into the system, which can come from various sources like Google Cloud Storage, other databases, or even real-time streaming data.
+To use BigQuery data storage, you load your data into the system, which can come from various sources like Google Cloud Storage, other databases, or even real-time streaming data.
 Once the data is loaded, you can write SQL queries to explore and analyze it.
 SQL, or Structured Query Language, is a standard programming language for managing and manipulating databases.
 BigQuery's ability to handle SQL makes it accessible for users familiar with this language, allowing them to perform tasks such as filtering, aggregating, and joining data.

 Does Google Analytics 4 support export to BigQuery?

 Yes!
-With this integration you can export raw event data from GA4 to BigQuery for more advanced analysis and reporting.
+With this integration, you can export raw event data from GA4 to BigQuery for more advanced analysis and reporting.
 It’s also possible to perform custom queries, combine it with other datasets, and use GA4 to gain deeper insights into user behavior.

 Write data to BigQuery from Google Analytics 4

-In this article, we will cover two options in detail:
+In this article, we will cover two options in detail: BigQuery export from Google Analytics 4 admin and using the server-side tag Write to BigQuery”.
+You will need:

-• BigQuery project and dataset (to store your GA4 data).
+• BigQuery project and dataset (to store your GA4 data);

-• Google Analytics 4 account and property.
+• Google Analytics 4 account and property;

 • Google Tag Manager account with configured web and server containers.